⚡️ Gatekeeper Expert: Team Contracts ⚡️

 See 📖 Configuring Custom Data Fields for a complete guide to this configuration task

-Also see the Editable Locations Update to view how this new field can be locked so it may only be edited via the following Workflow AutoActions
+Also see the 📖 Product Update: Editable Locations to view how this new field can be locked so it may only be edited via the following Workflow AutoActions

-Once you have created your new "status" field, you can leverage Gatekeeper's AutoActions to set this field whenever a card transitions on the kanban board
+Once you have created your new "status" field, you can leverage Gatekeeper's AutoActions to set this field whenever a card transitions through the kanban board

-💡 This will involve adding an AutoAction Phase ahead of all pre-existing Phases to "flip the switch", setting the status field to be a reflection of what is currently underway on the workflow
+💡 This will involve adding an AutoAction Phase ahead of pre-existing Phases to "flip the switch", setting the 'status' field in the Repository record to be a reflection of what is currently underway on the workflow

 Example Workflow Before